Education is our passport to the futureMalcolm X

 At Witham St Hughs Academy, we believe that all pupils are entitled to become fluent in the fundamentals of mathematics.
 They should have both fluencies of recall and conceptual understanding of the problems they solve.
 All pupils should have the opportunity to reason mathematically, use mathematical language and understand the purpose and application of mathematics.
 Our ‘stations’ approach to mathematics ensures that learning is not capped for any pupil regardless of disadvantage or SEND need.
 The mathematics curriculum at Witham St Hughs Academy is coherently planned and sequenced following a spiral model to ensure regular recap and revision of the separate mathematical disciplines and to help pupils remember in the long term.
 Spaced learning is used and evident in medium term planning to maximise pupil retention of mathematical facts and concepts in order that these are applied with fluency when tackling reasoning problems.

-At Witham St Hughs Academy, we believe that children will leave our school with an enriched scientific knowledge and conceptual understanding through the specific disciplines of Biology, Chemistry and Physics.
-Biology provides children with an understanding of living organism, essentially enriching their awareness of themselves and their origin of species.
-During Chemistry lessons, children will have first-hand opportunities to investigate how matter is composed, as well as being able to examine their properties and reactions.
-Physics enables children to study the physical properties of matter and energy, including its motion and how it interacts with energy and forces.
-Through this, children will develop their knowledge of the universe.
-Children are equipped with the ‘Cultural Capital’ required to understand what the implications are for science today and for the future.
+At Witham St Hughs Academy, we believe that children are provided with an enriched scientific knowledge and conceptual understanding through the specific disciplines of Biology, Chemistry and Physics.
+When they leave Witham St Hughs academy, children will have an understanding of living organisms from green plants and life cycles to the classification and the origin of species from their Biology lessons.
+Also, they will have had first-hand opportunities to investigate how matter is composed, as well as being able to examine their properties and reactions in their Chemistry lessons.
+Finally, children will have studied the physical properties of matter and energy, including its motion and how it interacts with energy and forces as well as learning about the seasonal changes during their Physics learning.
+Children are equipped with the ‘Science Capital’ required to understand what the implications are for science today and for the future.
 At Witham St. Hughs Academy, we strive to inspire all children to take an active role in the future of scientific developments and employment.

 All pupils have a high quality computing education that ensures they have a progressive fluency in digital creativity, core computer skills and have a clear understanding of internet safety.
 We aim for all pupils to have an understanding of the fundamental principles and concepts of computing science, including abstraction, logic, algorithms and data representation.
 Our approach provides all pupils with the powerful knowledge they require to access subsequent learning and engage within the classroom, society and employment after education.
 We promote independence through our Digital Leader provision which encourages our older pupils to inspire our younger learners’ digital confidence and curiosity online.